crxRiromb/PatternlibNext/.docs/strategy/custom-element-manifest.md

 ## The Workflow

 1. Component Source Code (with JSDoc)
 2. Analyzer Tool (@custom-elements-manifest/analyzer)
 3. custom-elements.json
-4. Use in Tooling Ecosystem (Storybook, IDEs, etc.)
+4. Use in Tooling Ecosystem (Storybook, VSCode, etc.)